+- Standing on top bar is permitted. - 2 points of contact are required for all inversions including bottom bar, top bar, spanset play. - Spanset play is permitted in moderation, but no extended spanset play combinations (Up to 4 consecutive spansets tricks in a combination).

+• General Restrictions:

-- Silks: - Silks must be divided open/apart for at least 50% of the routine. - Hoop: - Inverted tricks are allowed, as long as at least 3 points of contact are maintained. - Spanset play is permitted in moderation, but no extended spanset play combinations. - General Restrictions: - No heel hangs, neck hangs, open wrap drops, kamikaze drops, or inverted climbs. - No tied silks (this is considered hammock). - No beats. - Elbow hangs and (double) ankle hangs are permitted.
+- No heel hangs, neck hangs, open wrap drops, kamikaze drops, or inverted climbs. - No tied silks (this is considered hammock). - No beats. - Elbow hangs and ankle hangs are permitted.